MillionConcepts/knowing-the-sky/knowing-the-sky/intro.md

 #### Michael St. Clair, Co-Investigator

 Dr. Michael St. Clair is CTO of Million Concepts, LLC.
-He is an exceptional software engineer and his background in Theater and Performance Studies has made him a talented teacher and communicator with strong expertise in course design.
+He is an exceptional software engineer and his background in performance studies has made him a talented teacher and communicator with strong expertise in course design.

 #### Chase Million, Co-Investigator